karayabin/universe-snapshot/universe/Ling/Chloroform_HeliumLightRenderer/doc/api/Ling/Chloroform_HeliumLightRenderer/HeliumLightRenderer/printAjaxFileBoxField_FileUploader.md

-Prints an ajax file box field.
+Prints an ajax file box field to work with the [JFileUploader](https://github.com/lingtalfi/jFileUploader) client.

 See the [Chloroform toArray](https://github.com/lingtalfi/Chloroform/blob/master/doc/pages/chloroform-array.md) method for more info about the field structure.